Director: Stephen Herek

 This film, about a music teacher, expands a time span of 30 years.
 Richard Dreyfuss plays Glenn Holland, an aspiring composer, who takes a job as a high school music teacher to make ends meet while he writes his composition in his spare time.
 He teaches at John F. Kennedy high school in Portland, Oregon.
 Okay, follow along with me here for a second: the first class he teaches is the class of '63, which means that he started in the autumn of 1962...JFK didn't die until November 1963 so they kind of jumped the gun on that!
 And I suppose they could have named the school after him while he was in office, but does that ever happen?
 I'm certainly not aware of any Barack Obama High School that may be lurking out there!
 And even if they did, the school would have to have been brand new since Kennedy began his Presidency in 1960.
 All I'm saying is that they should have chosen another president to name their fictional school after.
 The timeline just didn't match.

 He is not thrilled about being a teacher and is exasperated with his students because they fail the tests and are horrible at playing their instruments.
 His teaching method is just to have the students read the text book and give them a quiz at the end of each lesson, but soon realizes that's not working for them.
 He starts playing records for them and tells them that rock and roll music and classical music aren't so different from each other and plays cords from famous songs of both genres on the piano.
-His wife, Iris (Glenne Headly) tells him to hang in there for four years and then they'll access their situation to see if he can work on his compositions full time so he can become rich and famous, except it doesn't exactly happen like that.
+His wife, Iris (Glenne Headly) tells him to hang in there for four years and then they'll assess their situation to see if he can work on his compositions full time so he can become rich and famous, except it doesn't exactly happen like that.

 Iris becomes pregnant and gives birth to their son, Cole (his full name is Coltrane as he's named after John Coltrane and he's lucky they could shorten it to Cole because Coltrane is a horrible first name!) who is deaf.
 It's not until he's well into his first year that they don't notice there's something off about him when they're at a parade where a loud siren goes off and everyone is covering their ears and babies are crying, but young Cole remains oblivious in his stroller, asleep.
 Unless Cole became deaf right that second, I'm a little confused.
 Didn't they notice there was something wrong with his hearing within the first week of his life?
 Even though babies can't communicate, they usually look at you if you're talking to them.
 My cat looks at me when I make a noise!
 They take Cole to a specialist who tells them not to use hand gestures with him.
 Obviously this was a time when sign language was uncouth and that specialist was an idiot because Iris finds it very difficult and frustrating to try to communicate with Cole while her husband spends most of his time busy with his work and students.

-Another one of the students he mentors is a football player who has trouble keeping the beat played by a very young Terrance Howard...who would later star in August Rush, another movie about love and appreciation for music.
 When the '80s roll around, his son is now a teenager (and attends a school for the hearing impaired) and there are hints that he and his wife are having marital problems.
 Rowena is a girl from the class of '80 who is part of the spring musical production.
 She has aspirations of going to New York after she graduates (like, literally right after) to make it big there and she and Mr. Holland develop a near bordering creepy relationship.
 She invites Holland to run away with her and while he does meet her at the bus stop and give her an incredibly awkward kiss, he declines the invitation.
 He is working on a new composition that he has named "Rowena" and when his wife sees it and asks who Rowena is he makes up something about her being a mythical goddess and when Iris is at the school's production she sees the name of the main singer is Rowena and how many people are named Rowena?
 Plus Rowena is looking right at Holland when she's singing "Someone to Watch Over Me" so it doesn't take much for Iris to put two and two together, but she never mentions it to her husband.
 The movie is 2 hours and 25 minutes and if they had dropped this entirely pointless plot line, it would have been two hours.

 The death of John Lennon brings Holland and his son closer together.
 I was listening to a podcast review of this movie...one guy had seen it before and the other hadn't.
 The guy who had never seen it made me laugh when he commented, "Did people really treat John Lennon's death like it was 9/11?"
 Obviously he was exaggerating a tad, but I do see where he was coming from.
 It was all over the news, which was understandable...I remember the next morning after Michael Jackson died, the radio was playing a tribute to him, but the characters in the movie acted like it was one of their own family members who had died.
 Cole wants to show his dad something when he comes home from work, but Holland tells him he's not in the mood because somebody died and that Cole wouldn't understand and then Cole tells him he knows who John Lennon and the Beatles are and Holland realizes that despite his son being deaf, he can still understand and know about music.
 At a music function Holland puts on for his son's school, he sings a John Lennon and Yoko Ono song for Cole called Beautiful Boy.
 I had never heard of it until I listened to it on the soundtrack.
 Holland apologizes in advance for his singing ability and let's just say this song sounds better when John Lennon is singing it.
 It's a sweet sentiment, but I can't think of too many teenaged boys who would be thrilled to have their dad singing such a sappy song to them!
 At least Cole couldn't hear his dad's awful singing!